vippsas/vipps-ecom-api/v1-migration.md

 For apps, this URL will be the appswitch URL.

-If you do not have a fallback (or "result" page), you can use the main URL for your company:
+If you do not have a fallback (or "result" page), you can use the main URL for your business:
 `https://example.com/fallback-dummy`, or similar.
 Please use a URL that returns `HTTP 200 OK`.

 The URL must be valid.